sngrl/cmudict-php/README.md

-cmudict-php
+CMUDict PHP library
 ===========

-PHP library for work with [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) (CMUdict).
+PHP library for work with [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) (CMUDict).

 With this class you can get the pronunciation of words in the English language, and the approximate transcription in Russian.